Chinese people in Korea: Secondary migration

 Due to the South Korean regulations in the 1960s which limited foreign property ownership, many Chinese in South Korea left the country.
 During the 1970s, 15,000 are estimated to have moved to the United States, and another 10,000 to Taiwan.
 Further outmigration occurred during the 1997 Asian financial crisis.
 Others went to the PRC after its reform and opening up, to pursue commercial opportunities or simply to return to their ancestral hometowns.
 For example, in Rizhao, Shandong alone, there are 8,200 returned overseas Chinese.

 Many Chinese from Korea who migrated to the U.S. have settled in areas with large Korean American communities, such as Los Angeles, and have tended to integrate into the Korean American rather than Chinese American community.
 Yet, some who went to the United States or Taiwan found they could not adapt to life there either due to linguistic and cultural barriers, and ended up returning to South Korea, in a form of circular migration.

-History of Overseas Chinese in Korea

-Overseas Chinese are persons born in China who subsequently settled in and work in other countries.
-The origin of overseas Chinese in Korea can be found in the Imo Incident (Im-O Military Revolt) in 1882.
-At that time, the Chinese military leader Wu Changqing came to fetch the Chinese military 4000 people in order to rectify the Imo Incident in Korea and the settlement of Overseas Chinese began from the Qing dynasty merchants that came along to procure munitions.
-As the Chinese concession of Incheon was set to near Incheon Jemulpo Port in 1884, in earnest, the Overseas Chinese came to Korea and was nationally spread.
-But overseas Chinese society was atrophied because of various institutional limits and discrimination of the government.
-Since then, Korea conducted favorable policy for foreigners.
-In 1998, overseas Chinese have become increasingly stable as 22,917 people In 2001.
-And the rise of China and the 21st century global era, especially, Since the 1997 IMF crisis, as importance of foreign capital was emphasized, Overseas Chinese in Korea has arranged the foundation of a new leap forward.